aussenrist15/stock-app-backend/README.md

 Its very simple.
 Just download both projects on your pc or clone them.
 Save everything on your computer in the following format:

-Main Folder :
--> client (folder)
--> All the files from this project
+Main Folder contains a folder named 'client' and all the project files from this project

 # Note: